 Realized gain (loss) on derivatives.
 Our realized net gain on derivatives was \$2.3 million for the year ended December 31, 2018, as compared to a net loss of approximately \$4.3 million for the year ended December 31, 2017.
 We realized a net gain of \$29.5 million from our oil basis swap contracts for the year ended December 31, 2018, resulting from oil basis prices that were lower than the swap prices on certain of our oil basis swap contracts.
 This net gain was significantly offset by net losses of \$25.7 million and \$1.4 million from our oil and natural gas costless collar contracts, respectively, for the year ended December 31, 2018, resulting from oil and natural gas prices that were above the short call/ceiling prices of certain of our oil and natural gas costless collar contracts.
 We realized a net loss of \$3.7 million and \$0.6 million from our oil and natural gas derivative contracts, respectively, for the year ended December 31, 2017, resulting from oil and natural gas prices that were above the ceiling prices of certain of our oil and natural gas costless collar contracts.
-We realized an average gain on our oil derivatives of approximately \$0.34 per Bbl of oil produced during the year ended December 31, 2018, as compared to an average loss of \$0.47 per Bbl of oil produced during the year ended December 31, 2017.
-Our total oil volumes hedged for the year ended December 31, 2018 represented 49% of our total oil production, as compared to 59% of our total oil production for the year ended December 31, 2017.
-We realized an average loss on our natural gas and NGL derivatives of approximately \$0.03 per Mcf produced during the year ended December 31, 2018, as compared to an average loss of approximately \$0.02 per Mcf produced for the year ended December 31, 2017.
+We realized an average gain on our oil derivatives of approximately \$0.34 per Bbl of oil produced during the year ended December 31, 2018, as compared to an average loss of \$0.47 per Bbl of oil produced during the year ended December 31, 2018, as compared to 59% of our total oil volumes hedged for the year ended December 31, 2018 represented 49% of our total oil production, as compared to 59% of our total oil produced during the year ended December 31, 2018, as compared to an average loss of approximately \$0.02 per Mcf produced for the year ended December 31, 2017.
 Our total natural gas volumes hedged for the year ended December 31, 2018 represented 36% of our total natural gas production, as compared to 63% of our total natural gas production for the year ended December 31, 2017.